Adoption and Foster application

 12+ years $250-$400

-Westie Rescue of Missouri can not adopt to homes with children under the age of 8 years old due to the terrier personality and legal liabilities.
+Westie Rescue of Missouri does not adopt to homes with children under the age of 8 years old due to the terrier personality and legal liabilities.
+However, exceptions can be made with certain dogs and experience with the breed.
+Young dogs will not be placed in a home of seniors (over 65), as the likelihood of the dog outliving the adopter is too great of a chance of having to be rehomed once again.
 We apologize in advance and hope you understand our position.
-Exceptions can be made with certain dogs and experience with the breed.

 We look forward to hearing from you!